 This often happens when the time is not syncing correctly.
 Please set the time on the 2FA device, and the system running the browser, to "Set Automatically".

-I requested an SMS MFA code but received a "Page not found" error
+I requested an SMS MFA code but received a "Page not found" or "Code could not be sent" error

 Use a new Two Factor Authentication device